anreitersimon/Medbrain-Tutorial/STEP6-3.md

 #### TimingBounds
 Describes timing bounds used in FHIR.

-This is modelled as an enum which wraps a value as enums are mutually exclusive.
+This is modeled as an enum which wraps a value as enums are mutually exclusive.
 (Either a `Duration` or a `Period` but never both)

 ```swift